A BIT OF BIO

 I have three children and four grand-children and a close extended family.
 My friends are mostly based on deep ties from my feminist and activist life.
 Blood family and intersecting circles of chosen families, all activist in their own way.
 Activists are good at raging and at laughing – a great combo.

-I have had a life of political activism – Ban the Bomb, Vietnam, Right to Choose, Women Against Rape in War, Close Pine Gap, Close Nurrungar, and support for Indigenous causes.
-My working career was as an educator – high school teaching (English and History), the School Without Walls (SWOW) in Canberra, Literacy teacher at the Institute for Aboriginal Development in Alice Springs, Equal Opportunity Officer at the University of South Australia and then director of SPECTRA Consultants, training in harassment prevention, marginalization awareness, team building, maximising human relations in all its forms in the government and community sectors.
-Alongside my activism and teaching, I always wrote, sometimes a little, sometimes a lot.
+My working career was high school teaching (English and History), the School Without Walls (SWOW) in Canberra, the Institute for Aboriginal Development in Alice Springs, Equal Opportunity Officer at the University of South Australia and then director of SPECTRA Consultants where I provided training in harassment prevention, equity and diversity and communication skills for difficult conversations in the government and community sectors.

 I live in Ngambri and Ngunnawhal country in Canberra on land that was stolen.
 I honour the Makarrata and support its implementation.